 The last thing you want is to be blind to the competition.
-If you don’t know what other businesses are offering their partners and clients, then you can’t really expect to develop a more attractive product or value proposition.
+If you don’t know what other businesses offer their partners and clients, you can’t expect to develop a more attractive product or value proposition.

 It’s no different with channel sales.
 Partners have their own wants and needs, and if your organization isn’t able to meet them, then they’re going to turn to a competitor.
 It really is that simple.
-To provide the best value for your target partners, you first need to know who your competitors are, how they operate, where they operate, and what they’re able to offer sales partners that you cannot—at least not currently.
+To provide the best value for your target partners, you first need to know who your competitors are, how and where they operate, and what they can offer sales partners that you cannot—at least not currently.

 (You’ll get there.)

 The good news is that finding the competition isn’t difficult.
-Third-party review sites like G2Crowd and Owler are great resources for finding the vendors that are competing for the channel partners you want to work with.
+Third-party review sites like G2Crowd and Owler are great resources for finding the vendors that are competing for the channel partners with whom you want to work.
 Both offer access to vast tech marketplaces, company profiles, and corporate networks, and can be used to research everything you need to know about the competition.
 Avail yourself of them!

-Before diving too deep into any particular competitor, you should first find out if they have a partner program.
+Before diving too deep into any particular competitor, you should review their site to determine if they have a channel partner program.
 If they don’t then you’re wasting your time, aren’t you?
-If they do have a partner program, then they’ll likely have a dedicated partner page on their company website.
-They might also have a login portal for channel partners, but that might not be visible from their website, since some vendors don’t want to pay for all their partners to have access to a portal.
-Even if you can’t find any information about sales partners, try searching “[Company Name] Partner Portal” before giving up.
-That may reveal some info about the company’s sales strategy that the website keeps hidden.
+They might also have a login portal for channel partners, but this will most likely not be visible from their website since some vendors don’t want to pay for all their partners to have access.
+Even if you can’t find any information about sales partners on their website, try searching “[Company Name] Partner Portal” before giving up.
+A third-party site may reveal information about the company’s sales strategy that the website does not disclose.

-Once you’ve identified a competitor with a viable partner program you can start to compare it to your own: Is it larger?
+Once you’ve identified a competitor with a viable partner program, compare it to your own: Is it larger?
 Smaller?
 More sophisticated?
 More efficient?

 Look for a list of partners on the website or on the partner page.
 This should give you a good idea of the size of the program.
 Another option is to pull from your own professional network: Do you know anyone who is currently a partner with a competing vendor?
-If so, do they still use spreadsheets to track their data and sales relationships, or have they adopted a Partner Relationship Management (PRM) platform?
-Ask the contact about the tools they’re currently using to empower partners.
+If so, do they still use spreadsheets to track their data and sales relationships, or has your competitor provided access to a Partner Relationship Management (PRM) platform?
+The sophistication of partner tools will indicate the vendor’s overall commitment to growth and partner satisfaction.

 As Yoda Would Say: A Large Channel Does Not a Successful Program Make

-Keep this in mind: A huge partner program doesn’t necessarily mean a successful one, because the larger the network the more you tend to lose to commissions, seller structures, and other overhead costs.
+Keep this in mind, a huge partner program doesn’t necessarily mean a successful one.
+After all, the larger the network, the more a company tends to lose to commissions, seller structures, and other overhead costs.
 It’s the efficiency of the program that holds the most weight.

-There’s a saying in the world of channel marketing that 20 percent of partners produce 80 percent of the revenue.
-It’s based on the Pareto Principle, which states that, in the distribution of resources, roughly 80 percent of the effects come from 20 percent of the causes.
-When applied to the world of channel sales it’s a somewhat facetious half-truth.
-But it does serve to remind vendors of the importance of efficiency.
-It shows that not all partners are the same, and those doing most of the legwork deserve more of your time and attention.
+We’re all familiar with the Pareto Principle 80/20 rule, which implies that in the distribution of resources, roughly 80 percent of the effects come from 20 percent of the causes.
+This can be loosely applied to the world of channel sales and marketing as well, as it reminds vendors of the importance of efficiency.
+Not all partners are the same, and those doing most of the legwork deserve more of your time and attention.

 Typically, vendors separate their partners into two groups: “managed,” which represents the 20 percent of partners generating most of your sales; and “unmanaged,” which are the partners producing fewer sales and having less of an impact on your revenue lines.

 In researching your competitors, it’s going to be tough finding out the precise distribution of managed and unmanaged partners.
-By drafting a list of their partners, even if incomplete, and then comparing it to your own roster, you can start to get an idea of how efficient a given program is.
-Then you can think about how to make your system more efficient and, thus, more attractive to other partners.
+By drafting a list of their partners, even if incomplete, and then comparing it to your own roster, you can get an idea of how the given program’s efficiency.
+Use this as a benchmark of what standards you must meet in order to recruit potential partners and build your channel sales program.